muratk3n/thirdwave/en/2021/02/vietnam.md

 foreign affairs.
 “When I was a boy,” he later recalled, “we never had these issues of our relations with other nations so much.
-We didn’t wake up with Vietnam and have Santo Domingo for lunch and the Congo for dinner.”
-12 LBJ focused his attention, quite naturally, on Texas politics, which seemed far removed from international concerns.
+We didn’t wake up with Vietnam and have Santo Domingo for lunch and the Congo for dinner.”.
+LBJ focused his attention, quite naturally, on Texas politics, which seemed far removed from international concerns.
 Johnson utilized his mastery of state affairs to launch a political career, first as assistant to south Texas Congressman